|

 - RABBIE:

-- RABI:
+- RABI

-Arabic name meaning "springtime."
+- Arabic name meaning "springtime."

-- RABINDRA:
+- RABINDRA

-- RACA:
+- RACA

 empty head."

-- RACLAW
+- RACHIM

 meaning "happy glory."

-- RA'D:
+- RA'D

-Arabic name meaning "thunder."
+(رعد): Arabic name meaning "thunder."

 - RADBOUD:

-"Bold counsel."
 Dutch name composed of the Germanic elements rad

-"counsel" and bald "bold."
+"counsel" and bald "bold," hence "bold

 - RADCLIFF:

-"Red cliff."
-English surname transferred to forename use, itself
+English surname transferred to forename use,

 from the name of various places composed of the Old English elements read

-"red" and clif "cliff, slope, riverbank."
+"red" and clif "cliff, slope, riverbank," hence

 - RADCLYFFE: